-However, Cliftonville found their groove playing into the breeze after the break and took the lead within two minutes of the restart when Chris Curran poked past Elliott Morris having been teed up by Michael McCrudden.
+However, with the winds at their backs, Cliftonville found their groove after the break and took the lead two minutes after the restart when Chris Curran poked past Elliott Morris.

 The opener came only a minute after an opportunistic Joe Gormley had been penalised for heading the ball out of Morris' hand before scoring.

-On 64 minutes, Ryan Curran made it 2-0 when he flicked the ball over Patrick McClean's head and showed impressive composure under pressure to fire low into the net to give the home side a mountain to climb.
+On 64 minutes, Ryan Curran made it 2-0 when he flicked the ball over Patrick McClean's head before firing low to give the home side a mountain to climb.

-From there, the Glens were unable to mount a comeback and now find themselves 11 points adrift of Linfield as Cliftonville gained a psychological boost ahead of facing Glentoran in the Irish Cup semi-final.
+From there, the Glens were unable to mount a comeback and now find themselves 11 points adrift of Linfield.

 Last-gasp leveller as Swifts and Point play out Stangmore stunner